Best cooling pads for MacBook Pro iMore 2021

 - Not as feature-rich as pricier options

 This is the perfect MacBook Pro cooling pad for traveling.
 It's got three quiet fans for wide-spread cooling and an ultra-slim profile.
-There are two holders behind the back, which allows two different height levels.
+In addition, there are two holders behind the back, which allows two different height levels.

 - Ultra-slim and portable